 Usually used in a business context.

 Often ad hoc experimentation - if we change our organization like this, does the metric go up?

-Tend to generate descriptive statements OR causal statements (A causes B, if A then B)
+Can generate either descriptive statements OR causal statements (A causes B, if A then B) depending on the context.